Leonhard Viljus

 Leonhard Viljus (28 March 1904 – 17 January 1970) was an Estonian sport shooter.

 He was born in Kokora Rural Municipality.
 In 1927 he graduated from a military school.

 He won 4 medals at ISSF World Shooting Championships.
 He was 5-times Estonian champion in different shooting disciplines.
 1933–1939 he was a member of Estonian national sport shooting team.

 During WW II he fought in Wehrmacht.
 In 1942 he got severely injured at Stalingrad.

+In 1943, when Otto Skorzeny began forming a squad in Germany to free the imprisoned Italian Prime Minister Benito Mussolini, Leonhard Viljus was selected to join the group, along with a few other Estonians.

 1944 he returned to Estonia.
 Later he worked at Nõmmküla sovkhoz.